pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 ### Extend Device Plugins

-The Device Plugins API could be extended to implement some of the requirements mentioned in the “Motivation” section of this document.
+The device plugins API could be extended to implement some of the requirements mentioned in the “Motivation” section of this document.
 There were certain attempts to do it, for example an attempt to [add ‘Deallocate’ API call](https://github.com/kubernetes/enhancements/pull/1949) and [pass pod annotations to 'Allocate' API call](https://github.com/kubernetes/kubernetes/pull/61775)